Automated data onboarding: data preparation tasks

 Welcome back to our blog series on automated data onboarding and list loading.
 If you missed the introduction, you can find it here.
 If you missed the second blog on setting up the input, you can find it here.

 Step 2: Set Up Automated Data Preparation Tasks

-Automated tasks for list loading—or any data-driven process for that matter,—generally fall into three categories: data preparation, decisionmaking, and action execution.
+Automated tasks for list loading—or any data-driven process for that matter,—generally fall into three categories: data preparation tasks, decision-making, and action execution.

 A. Data Preparation Tasks